Creepshow 2: Home media

-The film was theatrically released on May 1, 1987.
+Reception

+Box office

 On its opening weekend, it grossed $3,584,077 and has achieved $14,000,000 during its run in theaters.

+Critical response

 Janet Maslin of The New York Times wrote that the film "has three suitably grisly ideas that are only glancingly developed.
 The episodes are marginally interesting, but each is a little too long.
 And each could be fully explained in a one-sentence synopsis."
 Todd McCarthy of Variety panned the film as an "omnibus snoozefest which is utterly lacking in chills or thrills," with all three stories "so deficient in imagination and scare quotient they wouldn't pass as even satisfactory episodes on a TV show like Amazing Stories or The Twilight Zone."
 Kevin Thomas of the Los Angeles Times called the film "a cut-rate sequel from those two popular masters of horror, Stephen King and George Romero, that plays like leftovers.
 Fans of both deserve better."
 Richard Harrington of The Washington Post wrote that the film "goes nowhere slowly.
 Part of the problem is that King's short stories simply work better in print."
 Allmovie awarded 1.5 stars out of 5 in a retrospective review and stated: "Despite its strengths -- a livelier pace, some creatively gory set-pieces -- this is a much cheaper-looking effort than its predecessor, with the deft guidance of Romero conspicuously absent (long-time collaborator Michael Gornick took up the directorial reins); as a result, King's gross-out sensibilities don't come off as well."

-On review aggregator Rotten Tomatoes, it holds a 29% approval rating with a 4.30/10 average rating based on 24 reviews as of August 2021.
+On review aggregator Rotten Tomatoes, it holds a 36% approval rating based on 25 reviews as of January 2026.
 The site's critical consensus reads, "Not even the melding of Stephen King and George A. Romero's writing sensibilities can elevate this spineless anthology, which is too simple in its storytelling and too skimpy on the genuine scares."
+Metacritic, which uses a weighted average, assigned the film a score of 39 out of 100, based on 11 critics, indicating "generally unfavorable" reviews.

 The Blu-ray reviews by Jake Keet and M. Enois Duarte suggests that the film "admittedly not as good as [the first Creepshow]", but it "still makes for a decent follow-up that offers a few amusing moments of horror-comedy".